 Definition \ref{def1} is related to the class of functional time series formulated in \cite{zhou2020statistical}.
 The difference is that in \eqref{basis3} we separate the standard deviation $f_{jk}$ from $\widetilde{x}_{ij,k}$ and the functional time series model in \cite{zhou2020statistical} is formulated without this extra step.
 Standardization of the basis expansion coefficients is needed in the fitting of the FLM \eqref{model} to avoid near singularity of the design matrix.
-Furthermore, Definition \ref{def1} is also related to the concept of $m$-approximable functional time series introduced in \cite{hormann2010weakly} as both formulations utilize the concepts of Bernoulli shifts and coupling.
-The difference lies in our adaptation of the basis expansion similar to that in \cite{zhou2020statistical} which separates the functional index $t$ and time index $i$ and hence makes it easier technically to investigate the behavior of various estimators of $\bm{\beta}(t)$ uniformly over $t$.
-Now, we impose an assumption on the speed of decay for the dependence measures $\delta_x(l,q)$.

-\begin{assumption} There exists some constant $\tau>5$ such that for some finite constant $C_2>0$, the physical dependence measure satisfies $\delta_x(l,q) \le C_2(l+1)^{-\tau},~l\ge 0.$ \end{assumption} Assumption \ref{ass_dep} is a short-range dependence assumption which asserts that the temporal dependence of the functional time series $\bm{X}_i(t)$ decays at a sufficiently fast polynomial rate.
-For independent functional data, the condition $\delta_x(l,q) \le C_2(l+1)^{-\tau}$ is automatically satisfied as there is no temporal dependence ($\delta_x(l,q)=0$).
-In Section B of the online supplemental material, we will provide two examples on how to calculate $\delta_x(l,q)$ for a class of functional MA$(\infty)$ and functional AR(1) processes, respectively.
+Furthermore, Definition \ref{def1} is also related to the concept of $m$-approximable functional time series introduced in \cite{hormann2010weakly}, as both formulations utilize the concepts of Bernoulli shifts and coupling.
+The difference lies in our adaptation of the basis expansion, similar to that in \cite{zhou2020statistical}, which separates the functional index $t$ and time index $i$ and hence makes it easier technically to investigate the behavior of various estimators of $\bm{\beta}(t)$ uniformly over $t$.
+Now, we impose an assumption on the speed of decay for the dependence measures $\delta_x(l,q)$. \begin{assumption} There exists some constant $\tau>5$ such that for some universal constant $C_1>0$, the physical dependence measure satisfies $\delta_x(l,q) \le C_1(l+1)^{-\tau},~l\ge 0.$ \end{assumption} Assumption \ref{ass_dep} is a mild short-range dependence assumption which asserts that the temporal dependence of the functional time series $\bm{X}_i(t)$ decays at a sufficiently fast polynomial rate.
+For independent functional data, the condition $\delta_x(l,q) \le C_1(l+1)^{-\tau}$ is automatically satisfied as there is no temporal dependence ($\delta_x(l,q)=0$).
+In Section D of the online supplemental material, we will provide two examples on how to calculate $\delta_x(l,q)$ for a class of functional MA$(\infty)$ and functional AR(1) processes, respectively.